laelbarlow/amoebae/README.md

-Also, help with testing AMOEBAE has been kindly provided by Raegan T. Larson, Shweta V. Pipalya, and Kira More.
+Also, help with testing AMOEBAE has been kindly provided by Raegan T. Larson, Shweta V. Pipalya, Kira More, and Kristína Záhonová.

 ## License